What is eTrapp?

 A Costly Problem

-The majority of all non-rising insurance water damage claims are due to air-conditioning pan flooding which usually occurs as a result of condensate output lines that become clogged with algae and fungus growth.
-Air conditioners outfitted with float switches may be able to shut the AC unit off in time, but, unfortunately, many times they simply do not perform as expected thus causing damage to your flooring, walls, and structural beams.
+The majority of all non-rising insurance water damage claims are due to air conditioner pan flooding.
+This usually occurs as a result of condensate output lines that become clogged with bacterial, algae, and fungus growth.
+Air conditioners outfitted with float switches may be able to shut the A/C unit off in time if they’re in proper working order, but these devices typically have an expiration.
+Pan flooding due to condensate line clogs causes damage to your flooring, walls, and structural beams.
 System failure costs range from $150 for a service call to $5,000 or more for a ceiling replacement in flooded attic-mounted units.

-Current products on the market for clogged condensate lines include manual cleaning with a bleach/water solution and or drip pan tablets that only deal with the symptoms of bacteria-laden condensate output and never addresses the root problem.
-The problem will definitely reoccur.
+Current products on the market for clogged condensate lines include manual cleaning with a bleach/water solution.
+They also include drip pan tablets that only deal with the symptoms of bacteria-laden condensate output.
+However, they don’t address the root problem.
+Thus, the problem will reoccur.

 The eTrapp Solution

-eTrapp provides a true solution to the problem of clogged condensate lines and saves homeowners and building owners from costly repairs and damage due to condensate flooding.
-To put it simply, eTrapp is a condensate treatment system that cleans an HVAC unit’s condensate output in order to prohibit the growth of fungus and algae that inevitably causes clogging resulting in an expensive pan overflow.
-In addition, there are unique features offered by the product that halt potential issues before they become problems.
+eTrapp provides a true solution to the problem of clogged condensate lines.
+It can save homeowners and building owners from costly repairs and damage by preventing condensate line clogs in the first place.
+In simple terms, eTrapp is a condensate treatment system.
+It cleans an HVAC unit’s condensate output to prohibit the growth of bacteria, fungus, and algae. eTrapp offers unique features that halt potential issues before they become problems.

-eTrapp’s patented unit is installed on the condensate output drain line that is most often plumbed directly into the sewer line.
+eTrapp’s patented unit installs on the condensate output drain line.
+This line is most often plumbed directly into the sewer line.
 It holds up to 18 oz of water whereas a typical p-trap will hold 1.5 to 3 oz.
-The water barrier is traditionally used as a safety measure in preventing sewer gas from being pushed back into the home or office when the AC unit is running.
+The water barrier is traditionally used as a safety measure in preventing sewer gas from being pushed back into the home or office when the A/C unit is running.

-The proprietary cartridge contains an eco-friendly chemical treatment that kills bacteria that traditionally grows in the condensate line, and the non-corrosive eco-friendly gelling technology forms a protective barrier inside the condensate line.
-As a result, fungus and algae growth is prohibited.
-Under normal conditions, an eTrapp cartridge will perform for at least six months and is easily replaced.
-If a clog should occur and condensate output backs up, the eTrapp will send an alert message to the homeowner or the HVAC Pro via the eTrapp app notifying them of the potential problem and will automatically shut off the AC unit thus preventing an overflow issue.
+The proprietary cartridge contains an eco-friendly chemical treatment.
+This blend kills bacteria that traditionally grows in the condensate line.
+The non-corrosive gelling technology forms a protective barrier inside the condensate line.
+As a result, bacteria, fungus, and algae growth is prohibited.
+Under normal conditions, an eTrapp cartridge performs for at least six months and is easily replaced once it expires.
+If a clog should occur and condensate output backs up, the eTrapp will send an alert message to the homeowner via the eTrapp App and the HVAC Pro.
+The eTrapp system can be wired to shut off the air conditioner is moisture is sensed in the secondary pan.

 Real-Time Data

-Building owners, homeowners, and HVAC installation Pros all have access to eTrapp’s informative app that monitors the unit for functionality and provides real-time data about cartridge life, ambient temperature, barometric pressure, relative humidity and water level in the eTrapp, and more.
-If the unit detects an overflow, it will automatically shut off the air conditioner and notify all parties accordingly.
+Building owners, homeowners, and HVAC installation Pros all have access to eTrapp’s informative app.
+The eTrapp App monitors the unit for functionality and provides real-time data about cartridge life, ambient temperature, barometric pressure, relative humidity, and water level in the eTrapp.

-eTrapp’s parent company, eDelta, is also here to help you every step of the way.
-Our backend NOC (Network Operation Center) also tracks unit performance at every eTrapp installation and allows us to follow up with our various Pros in the field thus ensuring that absolutely nothing is overlooked.
-Contact us at info@edeltainc.com for more information about the system, how to get it, or how to become one of our Pros.
+eTrapp’s parent company, eDelta, Inc., is also here to help you every step of the way.
+Our backend NOC (Network Operation Center) also tracks unit performance at every eTrapp installation. eDelta will follow up with our Pros in the field ensuring that absolutely nothing is overlooked.
+Contact us at info@edeltainc.com for more information.
+We are happy to educate you about the system, how to get it, or how to become one of our Pros.